Fredrik Jensen (footballer, born 1997): Club career

 Jensen began his senior career at Twente.
 He made his Eredivisie debut on 6 August 2016, playing the full 90 minutes of a 2–1 defeat against Excelsior.

 Jensen signed with Augsburg at age 20 in 2018, on a five-year deal, for a transfer fee of €3 million.
 He made his Bundesliga debut on 27 October 2018, when he came in as a substitute for Koo Ja-cheol on 68th minute in a 2–1 win against Hannover.

 On 20 January 2023, Jensen renewed his contract with Augsburg, signing a new deal until the end of June 2025.

 After a long run of minor injuries and other absences, Jensen returned to the starting line-up in the Bundesliga match on 22 October 2023, and recorded three assists for Augsburg in a 5–2 away win against Heidenheim.

 On 11 July 2025, Jensen left Augsburg and signed with Super League Greece club Aris on a three-year deal.

 International career

 Jensen made his debut for Finland on 28 March 2017 at the age of 19 in a 1–1 friendly draw over Austria, scoring the equalising goal.
 He later appeared in the 2018 FIFA World Cup qualification and the UEFA Euro 2020 qualifying campaign, where Finland secured its first-ever place in the main tournament group stage.

 Jensen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 He played in two international games at the UEFA Euro 2020 tournament while Finland was placed third in Group B following a 2–0 defeat to Belgium on 21 June 2021.
 They were subsequently knocked out of the tournament.

 Personal life

-Jensen's older brother Richard is also a professional footballer who plays for Vejle Boldklub on loan from Aberdeen FC.
+Jensen's older brother Richard is also a professional footballer who plays for Panionios.
 Jensen is a member of the Swedish-speaking population of Finland.